 The company took the money that it had been investing in sign-on bonuses and put it toward a mid-level expense reimbursed insured plan for the cyber-security team.
 Because the premiums of the plan were a tax-deductible business expense and didn’t incur payroll taxes, it actually cost the company less than the sign-on bonuses did.
 And instead of a one-time cash bonus that could be offered by any of their competition, expense reimbursed insurance provided the new employees with a potential $25,000 of annual health insurance value.

 Benefits Strategy Optimization

-To find out more about how supplemental expense reimbursed insured plans can help you optimize benefits strategy, solve pressing issues, and provide powerful carve-out coverage, attend a live webinar on April 24th.
-Register now to reserve your place.
-We’ll cover:
+To find out more about how supplemental expense reimbursed insured plans can help you optimize benefits strategy, solve pressing issues, and provide powerful carve-out coverage, access a recorded webinar that covers:

 - ArmadaCare’s carve-out expense reimbursed insured products

 - Real case studies on how the plans were used